Dinnington High School: Fire, arson and redevelopment

 In the late 1900s, Dinnington had a persistent problem with fire, with many students caught playing with fire on school grounds, where many of the original buildings were timber built.
 On 20 August 1996 the original school building (which still made up close to half of the teaching campus) was set alight by arsonists, with the fire destroying the building.
 House-bases were re-fitted into classrooms.
 In 1997 a new brick-built two-storey school building called 'New Build' was opened on the site of the original, which allowed the retirement and demolition of a number of 1960s-built portable classrooms.

 On 27 January 2005 the school was designated as a specialist school in Science and Engineering.
 Previously, in 1993, it had been designated a technology school as part of a previous Department of Education grant scheme.

 In 2013, the school took the decision to fence off the extensive playing fields and plateau athletics field towards Throapham, triggering complaints from local residents, who often used the school grounds for exercise and leisurely activities.
 The school argued that the fencing was necessary to prevent vandalism of the estate, and disruption of school PE classes.

 Dinnington became an academy on 1 February 2015, and the school name reverted to Dinnington High School.
+Initially, the school was part of LEAP Multi Academy Trust with Brinsworth Academy.
+On 1 April 2024, LEAP merged with New Collaborative Learning Trust, making Dinnington High School part of the enlarged trust.

 In 2017 the murder of Dinnington Student, Leonne Weeks, just two minutes away from the school, raised concerns about the security of the school site.
 Previously the school had been left relatively exposed to the public, with the main gate left open throughout the school day, and no barrier to academic buildings.
 With the murderer still at large, concerns about student safety forced the school to act quickly.
 Security officers patrolled the school for a week, whilst temporary fencing was erected.
 Permanent fencing and three additional access controlled gates were added shortly after.